gilles-peskine-arm/mbedtls/docs/architecture/alternative-implementations.md

 ## Module alternative implementations

-You can replace the code of some modules of Mbed TLS at compile time by a custom implementation of this module.
+You can replace the code of some modules of Mbed TLS at compile time by a custom implementation.
 This is possible for low-level cryptography modules (symmetric algorithms, DHM, RSA, ECP, ECJPAKE) and for some platform-related modules (threading, timing).
 Such custom implementations are called “alternative implementations”, or “ALT implementations” for short.

 The general principle of an alternative implementation is:
 * Enable `MBEDTLS_XXX_ALT` in the compile-time configuration where XXX is the module name.
 For example, `MBEDTLS_AES_ALT` for an implementation of the AES module.
 This is in addition to enabling `MBEDTLS_XXX_C`.